ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-07-04
+  - Approximately.
+I tightened the rear axle nuts to ~45 Nm per spec.
+    They had gotten loose and the wheel moved on me and the chain dropped.
+  - I also readjusted the alignment of the shift cable at the hub.
+I got much better shifting after that.
+A big difference!
 - 2022-06-14
   - Approximately.
 I changed the inner tube of the rear tire after it went flat.